Healthy homes

 Indoor Air Quality and Pollutants

 Since we spend around 90% of our time indoors, indoor air quality has a major impact on health.
-According to the World Health Organization (WHO), indoor air pollution (IAP) is responsible for the deaths of 3.8 million people annually.²
+According to the World Health Organisation (WHO), indoor air pollution (IAP) is responsible for the deaths of 3.8 million people annually.²

 Common indoor pollutants include: